isomerpages/moe-pasirrissec/_subject-combination-exercise/Subject Combinations Available/Upper Secondary Normal Academic.md

 <br>

 <h3 id="section-4">Elective Geography</h3>
 Geography emphasises the integrative study of physical and human environments to enable students to gain better understanding of their own space and other parts of the world.
-It also focuses on the interconnectedness among groups of people, and between people and their environment.&nbsp;
+It also focuses on the interconnectedness among groups of people, and between people and their environment.
 <br><br>
 Generally, in both Pure Geography and Elective Geography, students will be taught skills of gathering and analysing information to understand and explain physical and human phenomena, and other contemporary environmental and social issues that occur in different places and cultures by
 <br>